open open

 What is AR (Augmented Reality)?

 What is AR?
-AR Augmented Reality
+Augmented Reality

 The evolution of AR

-What is VR (virtual reality)?
+What is VR (Virtual Reality)?

-VR examples used in various fields
+Examples of VR used in various fields

 VR technology is also used in the famous horror game BIOHAZARD.
-One of the series, "BIOHAZARD 7 Resident evil," is a powerful terrifying experience when you play in VR.
-The detailed elements that can only be felt by wearing a VR headset further enhance the sense of realism.
+BIOHAZARD 7 Resident Evil, one of the series, can be played in VR, allowing you to feel intense fear.
+The subtle details that can only be felt by wearing a VR headset further enhance the sense of realism

 Source: Beat Saber – VR rhythm game

-What is MR (mixed reality)?
+What is MR (Mixed Reality)?

-MR cases used in various fields
+MR examples used in various fields

 What is MR?
 MR Mixed Reality HoloLens